Today I’m going to show you EXACTLY – step by step – how to set up your blog or website from scratch, and do it right!

 You need to choose something that interests you so you’ll actually want to write, and you’ll produce interesting content.
 It’s difficult to write in a sparkly style about a subject that bores you silly!

-It’s also important to choose something that lots of other people are interested in.
+If you want to make money with your blog, then it’s also important to choose something that lots of other people are interested in.

 If you don’t care about making money with your blog, then you have the freedom to write about any obscure subject of your choosing.